Welcome to the Mental Health Awareness CAG

-Whether there is a need for mobility aids (wheelchairs or hoists, sensory aids for hearing and vision) to provide solutions for the individual to take part in other activities, communication, sport and recreation etc. Assistive technologies improve the lives of people with disabilities and their families.
+Whether there is a need for mobility aids (wheelchairs or hoists, sensory aids for hearing and vision) to provide solutions for the individual to take part in other activities, communication, sport and recreation etc. Assistive technologies and disability services improve the lives of people with disabilities and their families.

 Supported Accommodation Residences